wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 Next, either via the console or CLI we will deploy the **default** `ServiceMeshMemberRoll` object in the RHOSSM control plane namespace of `istio-system`.

-`ServiceMeshMemberRoll` is the resource we configure to permit namespaces entry to RHOSSM and under the jurisdiction of the `ServiceMeshControlPlane`.
+`ServiceMeshMemberRoll` is the resource we configure to permit namespaces entry to RHOSSM and be under the jurisdiction of the `ServiceMeshControlPlane`.

 ```yaml
 $ cat <<EOF | oc apply -f -